Putting a $3,000+ custom art piece into the hands of an airline baggage handler is terrifying. We know.

 Apple AirTag (iPhone) or Tile / Samsung SmartTag (Android).

 Placement: Hide it deep inside the padding or sew a special pocket in the bodysuit lining.
 Do not just clip it to the zipper (where it can be ripped off).
+If you carry a repair kit in your travel bag, tuck a backup tracker in there too.

 Why: If the airline loses your bag, their system might say "Searching."
 Your phone will say "It's at Terminal 4, Gate B2."
 This data is invaluable when talking to lost luggage agents.